Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 <tbody>
 <tr class="odd">
 <td>optiga_util_open_application</td>
-<td><p>This operation initializes or restores (from a hibernate state if performed) the application on OPTIGA™.</p>
+<td><p>This operation initializes or restores (from a hibernate state if performed) the application on OPTIGA™ Trust M.</p>
-<p>Since after cold or warm reset, all applications residing on the OPTIGA™ are closed, an application has to be opened before using it.
-This operation initializes the application context on OPTIGA™.</p>
+<p>Since after cold or warm reset, all applications residing on the OPTIGA™ Trust M are closed, an application has to be opened before using it.
+This operation initializes the application context on OPTIGA™ Trust M.</p>
 <p>This operation must be issued once at least before invoking any other operations either from <a href="#optiga_util">optiga_util</a> or <a href="#optiga_crypt">optiga_crypt</a>.</p></td>
 </tr>
 <tr class="even">
 <td>optiga_util_close_application</td>
-<td><p>This operation closes the application or on OPTIGA™.</p>
+<td><p>This operation closes the application or on OPTIGA™ Trust M.</p>
-<p>With the hibernate option, the OPTIGA™ stores the current context of application and restores with next optiga_util_open_application.</p>
+<p>With the hibernate option, the OPTIGA™ Trust M stores the current context of application and restores with next optiga_util_open_application.</p>
-<p>With this option, the host can power off the OPTIGA™ when not in use and restore with optiga_util_open_application when required to avoid the power consumption by OPTIGA™ during the unused period to keep the session context intact.</p>
+<p>With this option, the host can power off the OPTIGA™ Trust M when not in use and restore with optiga_util_open_application when required to avoid the power consumption by OPTIGA™ Trust M during the unused period to keep the session context intact.</p>
-<p>In this operation, after OPTIGA™ confirms the storing of state/context (command is successfully executed), the Access Layer switches off the OPTIGA™ (if GPIOs are configured during control the Vcc connected to OPTIGA™).</p>
+<p>In this operation, after OPTIGA™ Trust M confirms the storing of state/context (command is successfully executed), the Access Layer switches off the OPTIGA™ Trust M (if GPIOs are configured during control the Vcc connected to OPTIGA™ Trust M).</p>
-<p>After successful completion of this operation, OPTIGA™ will not perform any other operations until the next successful optiga_util_open_application operation.</p>
+<p>After successful completion of this operation, OPTIGA™ Trust M will not perform any other operations until the next successful optiga_util_open_application operation.</p>
-<p>Note: In case of Security Event Counter (SEC) &gt; 0, OPTIGA™ doesn't allow the hibernate operation.
+<p>Note: In case of Security Event Counter (SEC) &gt; 0, OPTIGA™ Trust M doesn't allow the hibernate operation.
 Hence this operation leads to failure.</p></td>
 </tr>
 </tbody>
 </table>